openworld42/JSON-Java-Plus/CONTRIBUTING.md

 [FAQ of JSON-java - all your questions answered](https://github.com/stleary/JSON-java/wiki/FAQ)

-The FAQ answers most of your questions, except for ordering and formatted JSON output.
+The FAQ answers most of your questions, except for ordering and formatting JSON output:

 JSON-Java-Plus will fill in the blank.